Monday, August 31, 2020

 Digital Underground - The Body-Hat Syndrome: 3.5 stars

 I owned this when it came out and couldn't understand Xgau's high A minus.
 I eventually sold it back.
-Listening to it now, 27 years later, I notice a couple things: I probably should have realized it's at least approaching a B plus and kept it.
+Listening to it now, 27 years later, I notice a couple things: I probably should have realized it's at least approaching a 7 (B+) and kept it.
 But also, I don't remember a single track, which says something.
 Anyway, now it's way too expensive, and given that I owned it before, I won't be paying high prices for used.
-They are still selling it for download on Bandcamp, which means it's effectively digital only.
-Add that all up, with the fact that it might actually be an honorable mention instead of a B plus, and I'm not rebuying it.
+They are still selling it for download on Bandcamp, which means it's effectively digital-only.
+Add that all up, with the fact that it might actually be a "liked" instead of a 7 (B+), and I'm not rebuying it.

 Friday, August 7, 2020